Skip to main content

 Examples

-• When testing an endpoint previously scanned, Retrieval recalls prior HARs, response patterns, and PoCs with citations.
+• When testing an endpoint previously scanned, retrieval recalls prior HARs, response patterns, and PoCs with citations.

 • During API enumeration, related OpenAPI specs and past payload variants are retrieved automatically.